 plant quick find clear

-Daucus carota sativus
+Daucus carota var. sativus

 Upload your photo here.

 Begin pulling carrots as soon as they develop full color.
-For winter storage, wait to harvest until after the tops have been exposed to several frosts.
-The cold will increase their sweetness.
+For winter storage, wait to harvest until after the tops have been exposed to several frosts; the cold will increase their sweetness.
 You can also overwinter carrots in the ground by mulching them heavily with straw.
 Dig them throughout winter or in early spring before new growth starts.